lzt68/Online-Learning-Implementation/Zhou-et-al-2020-Neural_UCB_Exploration/README.md

 + agent.py: The source file of neural ucb, uniform sampling and best arm
 + GameSetting.py: this script contains the function to generate context and reward in each round

-UCB_Exploration.ipynb: this notebook implement the algorithm, with using numpy to implement the neural network, without using pytorch or tensorflow or something like that
+UCB_Exploration.ipynb: this notebook implement the algorithm with pytorch

 ## Contact